The Best Canadian ETFs for 2022

-A Canadian Index ETF is a fund that invests largely in Canadian equities by tracking a major Canadian stock index.
-While there are an abundance of great ETFs available that fit the bill, here are my top 5 picks for 2020:
+A Canadian Index ETF is a fund that invests mainly in the total Canadian market by tracking a major Canadian stock index.
+While there is an abundance of great ETFs available that fit the bill, here are my top 3 picks for 2022:

-What We Like: With an MER of only .06%, VCN offers an ultra low-cost ETF that’s also highly diversified, due to it’s all-cap exposure to small, medium, and large Canadian corporations.
+What We Like: With an MER of only .05%, VCN offers an ultra-low-cost ETF that’s also highly diversified due to its all-cap exposure to small, medium, and large Canadian corporations.

-What We Like: Another fund with an ultra-low MER that invests in the largest and most liquid Canadian corporations listed on the TSX.
-Index holdings are capped at a maximum of 10%, to prevent an overweighting of any one company.
+What We Like: Another fund with an ultra-low MER invests in the largest and most liquid Canadian corporations listed on the TSX.
+Index holdings are capped at a maximum of 10% to prevent an overweighting of any company.

 # of Holdings: 60

-What We Like: This is a much smaller ETF than XIU ($2B vs. $8B in assets), but it tracks the same index, and it does so at a much lower cost, with a miniscule MER of only .03%.
+What We Like: This is a much smaller ETF than XIU (see honourable mention below), but it tracks the same index, and it does so at a much lower cost, with a minuscule MER of only .04%.
 What’s not to like about that?

 Best US Index ETFs for Canadians

-If your ETF portfolio is only holding Canadian companies, you’re missing out.
+If your ETF portfolio only holds Canadian companies, you’re missing out.
 While some home-country bias is understandable, the problem with investing only in Canada is that our country represents less than 5% of the global market.

 Without exposure to the US and other international markets, you are not only missing out on key opportunities, but your investments are not globally diversified.
 This can increase the risk level of your overall portfolio.
-The following US Index ETFs can be purchased in Canadian dollars, and are a welcome addition to any ETF portfolio.
+The following US Index exchange-traded funds can be purchased in Canadian dollars and are a welcome addition to any ETF portfolio.

 What We Like: Core long-term holding is the simplest and most affordable way to invest in the totality of the US market.
-Fund covers large, medium, and small cap companies (over 3500 in total), and features a very low MER of only .07%.
+The fund covers large, medium, and small cap companies (over 3500 in total), and features a very low MER of only .07%.